-Thus, we believe that we’ve got a mature list though it’s a living list and can change as we continue to visit more from our home country.
+Thus, we believe that we’ve got a mature list though it can change as we continue to visit more from our home country.

 And even among the waterfalls we have personally visited, we had a very difficult time trying to pick just 10!

 We tried to balance numerous factors such as accessibility, allure, scenery, and longevity.